Kitchen design and furniture

 And from there we just never stopped dreaming - and we just kept on doing what we love to do.
 Design furniture, make them, construct them, photograph them and share them.
 We are so happy that you are sharing this adventure with us - it really means so much!

-Ask og Eng was nominated as producer of the year at the Bo Bedre Designpris 2018.
+Ask og Eng was nominated as producer of the year at the Bo Bedre Designpris 2018 and 2019.
 Read more about it here.

 Why bamboo?
 Bamboo is a very beautiful material and it is of really high quality and durability, but also it is a sustainable choice.
 Bamboo, which is actually a type of grass, grows significantly faster than trees – up to a meter per day.
 This means that the bamboo is ready to be harvested after 4-6 years – in comparison to trees that use about 50 years.
 During growth, bamboo absorbs more Co2 than is released during production, something that makes it Co2 neutral over the complete lifecycle.
 And it grows this fast without using any pesticides, herbicides or artificial fertilizers.